Your current path:

 Neither working time nor break time.
 So far the facts have been clarified.
 One question that arises from this: How much time you are allowed to spend on the toilet at all.

-Of course, toilet visits should remain within certain limits.
-Unless it’s for health reasons, it’s basically “in and out as fast as you can”.
+Of course, visits to the toilet should remain within certain limits.
+Unless it’s for health reasons, it’s basically “in and out as quickly as possible”.

-A few years ago, a British company introduced a toilet for this purpose with a seat that was inclined by 13 degrees.
-So it wasn’t particularly cozy and the employees were encouraged to do their business quickly and get back to work.
-The company was met with ridicule and criticism and then backed away again.
+A few years ago, a company in the UK introduced a toilet for this purpose with a seat that was inclined at 13 degrees.
+It was not particularly comfortable and employees were encouraged to do their business quickly and get back to work.
+The company was met with ridicule and criticism and then backed down again.

 One company in the USA went even further.
 It installed its own time clocks in the toilets so that employees could record their toilet times.
-Anyone who spent more than 6 minutes a day on the toilet received a warning.
+Anyone who spent more than 6 minutes a day on the toilet was given a warning.

-Fortunately, these “measures” did not prevail.
+Fortunately, these “measures” have not caught on.
 In Germany, it would not be possible to implement something like this anyway due to the personal rights of employees.
 Therefore, in the best case scenario, simply trust that your employees do not want to live in the company toilet, but really only use it for their basic needs.

 What can be said, however: According to a court decision from 2009, even 30 minutes a day in the toilet is no reason to reduce an employee’s salary.
-It is difficult to assess how legally binding this decision still is.
-However, it shows that the toilet breaks have to be quite long in order to really take action.
+It is difficult to say how legally binding this decision still is.
+However, it shows that the toilet breaks have to be quite long before you can really take action.

 Conclusion

 Toilet breaks or toilet visits or toilet time – whatever you want to call it, unfortunately not much is clearly regulated.
-As a basic need, it is clear that all employees must be provided with an opportunity to fulfill these basic needs.
+As a basic requirement, it is clear that all employees must be provided with an opportunity to meet these basic needs.

 Otherwise, the laws are very lax and it is up to the employer to decide where the boundaries are drawn.
-However, you can’t stand next to it with a stopwatch or set exact times.
+However, you can’t stand there with a stopwatch or set exact times.
 Of course, the leeway ends somewhere, but sometimes it just takes a little longer.